Can I Work While My Green Card Application is Processing?

 • Engaging in foreign exchange trading (Forex)

 If an individual works without having employment authorization, USCIS could bar them from adjusting their status (preventing them from getting a green card)—whether their illegal work is performed before or after they apply to adjust status.
-The person could also face removal proceedings, as well as become inadmissible for future entry into the United States.
-This means their visa will be canceled.
+The person could also face removal proceedings and become inadmissible for future entry into the United States.
+It means their visa will be canceled.

 Not having employment authorization does not mean you aren’t permitted to generate income.
-You are allowed to make passive financial investments, which means having assets like savings accounts that produce returns, and investments in stocks and bonds.
+You are allowed to make passive financial investments, which include assets such as savings accounts that generate returns,as well as investments in stocks and bonds.
 You are also permitted to become a passive investor in a private enterprise.

 If you want the benefit of gainful employment in the U.S. without violating immigration law and incurring the strict penalties that follow, it’s in your best interest to work with an immigration attorney to obtain employment authorization.